PLATINUM2023

 Our goal is to generate and invest resources to improve the health of our community.
 We give scholarships to nursing local nursing students and strive to grant funds to high impact programs that support community health and wellness.
 We remain a champion for Ashland's hospital.

-Strategies include funding scholarships for nursing students who intend to remain in the Rogue Valley after graduation.
-We also seek to fund high impact community health and wellness programs, including our local hospital.
+Strategies include funding scholarships for nursing students who intend to remain in the Rogue Valley after graduation, as well as allied health scholarships for medical assistants, dental assistants, phlebotomists, etc. We also seek to fund high impact community health and wellness programs, including our local hospital.

 Ashland Community Health Foundation has three professional staff with more than 40 years of combined fundraising experience.
 The foundation is governed by a Board of Directors comprised of community members with diverse business experience and community connections.

-In addition, the Williams G. & Ruth T. Evans Endowed Nursing Scholarship sets new records each year for scholarship awards.
-Since it's inception in 2002 over $650,000 in scholarships has been awarded to local nursing students who intend to work in the Rogue Valley after graduation.
+In addition, the Williams G. & Ruth T. Evans Endowed Nursing Scholarship awarded $233,094 in scholarships to 41 local nursing students.

 Financials